Arejula11/are.dev/src/content/posts/NeoVim.md

 ### Configuration Basics

 When you first install Neovim, it doesn’t come heavily configured, and that’s a good thing.
 You get a clean slate to build on.
-Neovim stores its configuration files in a specific directory depending on your operating system, for Linux / macOS, *~/.config/nvim/*, for Windows, *C:\Users\<your-user>\AppData\Local\nvim\*.
-Inside that folder, create a file called *init.lua*.
-This file replaces Vim’s *.vimrc* and allows you to write your configuration in Lua, which is faster and easier to maintain than Vimscript.
+Neovim stores its configuration files in a specific directory depending on your operating system, for Linux / macOS, `~/.config/nvim/`, for Windows, `C:\Users\<your-user>\AppData\Local\nvim\`.
+Inside that folder, create a file called `init.lua`.
+This file replaces Vim’s `vimrc` and allows you to write your configuration in Lua, which is faster and easier to maintain than Vimscript.

 ### Setting Up lazy.nvim

 To manage plugins easily, we’ll use lazy.nvim due to its speed and simplicity.
-Add this snippet to your *init.lua*:
+Add this snippet to your `init.lua`:

 ```lua
 local lazypath = vim.fn.stdpath("data") .. "/lazy/lazy.nvim"